Deep, Deep Learning with BART: Results

 \subsection{Image Reconstruction using a Learned Prior}

 In \figref{fig:fig-tf}, we present the reconstruction based on a learned prior.
-Data was acquired on a Siemens Skyra 3T scanner (Siemens Healthcare GmbH, Erlangen, Germany).
+The prior was retrained on the brain dataset described in \cite{Luo_Magn.Reson.Med._2020}.
+Data for reconstruction was acquired on a Siemens Skyra 3T scanner (Siemens Healthcare GmbH, Erlangen, Germany).
 For reconstruction, we used 60 spokes of a radial Flash sequence (TR=770ms, TE=16ms, FA=18$^\circ$).
 The coil sensitivity maps were estimated using ESPIRiT and gradient delays were corrected based on RING \cite{Rosenzweig_Magn.Reson.Med._2018a}.
 We compare a reconstruction using the inverse nuFFT, an $\ell_1$-Wavelet regularized PICS reconstruction and a reconstruction using the learned log-likelihood prior (c.f. \eqref{eq:reg_pixelcnn}).
 The learned log-likelihood prior results in an improved reconstruction compared to the classical $\ell_1$-Wavelet regularized reconstruction.